 No, scholarships are personal and tax-exempt, but do not entitle the holder to any social welfare benefits.
 It is not pensionable income, and does not include any national social insurance protection.
-As the receiver of a scholarship from the Foundation, you must have been accepted as a postgraduate student at your higher education institution and this should entitle you to some social insurance protection.
+As the receiver of a scholarship from the Foundation, you must have been accepted as a postgraduate student at your higher education institution and this must according to the Higher Education Ordinance (SFS 2017-947) entitle you to social insurance protection.
 Ask your higher education institution about how this works.

 The scholarship is only paid for the time you are actually undertaking postgraduate studies, and therefore ceases in the case of parental leave or an extended period of illness.
-Your higher education institution has probably taken out insurance with the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet) which makes it possible for you to receive compensation from there.
+Your higher education institution should have taken out insurance with the Swedish Legal, Financial and Administrative Services Agency (Kammarkollegiet) which makes it possible for you to receive compensation from there.
 Check this with your higher education institution.

 You should apply to the Foundation for a deferral via e-mail as soon as possible.
 Adjustments will be made in the Payment Plan and Reporting Plan as agreed.
 When the time is approaching to resume your doctoral project, you should contact the administration in good time to ensure that your payments start again at the right time.

-You are not covered by any insurance through the Foundation. however, you are most likely covered by insurance taken out by your higher education institution with the Swedish Legal, Financial and Administrative Services Agency or another insurance company, which began to cover you when you started your postgraduate studies.
+You are not covered by any insurance through the Foundation.
+However, you are to be covered by insurance taken out by your higher education institution with the Swedish Legal, Financial and Administrative Services Agency or another insurance company, which began to cover you when you started your postgraduate studies.
 This might cover you for personal injury, in-service travel, illness and parental leave.
-You should check this with your institution and, if necessary, supplement with your own insurance, such as home insurance and personal accident insurance.
+You should check this with your institution and make sure that they have taken out such an insurance.
+If necessary, supplement with your own insurance, such as home insurance and personal accident insurance.

 Scholarships are only granted to postgraduate students intending to undertake licentiate or doctoral degree programs within subject areas that fall under the broad concept of the built environment, and who have been accepted as doctoral students at Swedish higher education institutions, but lack funding for their living expenses.